victorclaessen/home-assistant.io/source/_integrations/mqtt.markdown

 - [openHAB](https://www.openhab.org/addons/bindings/mqtt.homeassistant/)

 ## Manual configured MQTT items

+Support to add manual items is added for the MQTT Notify entities, other platforms will follow later.

 For most integrations, it is also possible to manually set up MQTT items in {% term "`configuration.yaml`" %}.
 Read more [about configuration in YAML](/docs/configuration/yaml).